szabgab/slides/ruby/intro.md

 {i: ,}

 {aside}
-It is not enought to print the name of the programmer, we would also want to greet the programmer.
+It is not enough to print the name of the programmer, we would also want to greet the programmer.

 We print the first part of the message, the variable, and the last part of the message in a single call to `puts`.
 We need to separate these parts with a comma (`,`).